T

 transport hub

 Depart from Medellín's main international airport.
-Ensure you allow ample time for check-in, security, and any potential delays.
+Allow ample time for check-in and security.

 Insider tips